fourier/libkv/README.md

 ```

 Deallocate the table using the ```kv_table_free``` method.
 It will perform *deep* deallocation, therefore copy values or take ownership and drop them from table before deallocating.

+### Note on matricies and vectors
+The library assumes integers in input until it encounters the first floating-point value.
+When the library converts the vector/matrix to the double format.

+The vector-row or vector-column interpreted by the library equally and represented as ```kv_vector_t```.